Federal Direct PLUS Loan for Parent Borrowers

-Payment of a PLUS Loan may be deferred if the student is enrolled in school on at least a half-time basis or is engaged in a graduate fellowship.
-Payment may also be deferred if the borrower is unemployed or in a situation of demonstrable economic hardship.
+Payment of a PLUS Loan may be deferred if the student and/or the parent borrower is enrolled in school on at least a half-time basis.
+Payment may also be deferred if the borrower is unemployed or in a situation of demonstrable economic hardship, or during some periods of active duty military service.
 During a deferment, interest continues to accrue on the loan and may be capitalized (added to the principal of the loan).

 In situations not covered by deferment, a borrower may ask for a forbearance.
 By granting forbearance, the lender permits a temporary cessation of payments, allows an extension of time for making payments, or temporarily accepts smaller payments than were previously scheduled.

 Full details about deferment and forbearance can be found on the Department of Education’s Federal Student Aid website.

 Direct PLUS Loans with a first disbursement date of July 1, 2021 but before July 1, 2022 have a fixed interest rate of 6.28%.